MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 ## Step 3: Perform exploratory data analysis

 In this section, you begin by exploring the raw data and high-level statistics.
-You then transform the data by casting the columns into the correct types and converting from a Spark DataFrame into a pandas DataFrame for easier visualization.
+You then transform the data by casting the columns into the correct types and converting the Spark DataFrame to a pandas DataFrame for easier visualization.
 Finally, you explore and visualize the class distributions in the data.

 ### Display the raw data